Visiting Carcassonne: France’s famous Medieval Walled City

 By Plane

 Ryanair is the only airline that flies into the airport at Carcassonne, which is located 5.5 km from town.
-This means if you are coming from the U.S. or another international destination you will likely have a layover somewhere else in France or Europe.
-There are daily flights from London (stansted).
+This means if you are coming from the U.S. or another international destination, you will need to book Ryanair to get to Carcassonne.
+There are also daily flights from London (Stansted).

 There is a bus during the summer months from the airport into town.
-The Agglo’Bus leaves the train station two hours before each Ryanair flight and takes about 25 minutes and costs about €5.
+The Agglo’Bus leaves the train station two hours before each Ryanair flight, takes about 25 minutes and costs about €5.

 Photos by Sam Munson on flickr